gezhaoyou/fanplayer_wiki/build-ffmpeg-for-win32.md

 3. execute build_ffmpeg_for_win32.sh script
-   (you can find it in ffplayer project source code.)
+   (you can find it in fanplayer project source code.)

 > ./build_ffmpeg_for_win32.sh